Moral theology of Rowan Williams: Welcoming but not inclusive

 In a 2006 interview with the Dutch newspaper Nederlands Dagblad, Williams discussed the Episcopal Church in the United States of America's increasingly liberal policies regarding homosexuality, saying that "in terms of decision-making the American Church has pushed the boundaries."
 Williams argued that the Church had to be "welcoming", rather than "inclusive", a distinction he characterised by saying: "I don't believe inclusion is a value in itself.
 Welcome is.
 We don't say 'Come in and we ask no questions'.
 I do believe conversion means conversion of habits, behaviours, ideas, emotions.
 The boundaries are determined by what it means to be loyal to Jesus Christ."
-(Note: Moreover, the archbishop appeared to distance himself from his more liberal 1989 essay, explaining, "That was when I was a professor, to stimulate debate ...
-It did not generate much support and a lot of criticism – quite fairly on a number of points.")
+Moreover, the archbishop appeared to distance himself from his more liberal 1989 essay, explaining, "That was when I was a professor, to stimulate debate ...
+It did not generate much support and a lot of criticism – quite fairly on a number of points."

 However, in a later interview with Time magazine in June 2007, he stated that he had not changed his own mind, although he is now constrained from expressing personal views at variance with the corporate view of the Church.
 In answer to the question "You yourself once thought it possible that same-sex relationships might be legitimate in God's eyes" he responded: "Yes, I argued that in 1987.
 I still think that the points I made there and the questions I raised were worth making as part of the ongoing discussion.
 I'm not recanting.
 But those were ideas put forward as part of a theological discussion.
 I'm now in a position where I'm bound to say the teaching of the Church is this, the consensus is this.
 We have not changed our minds corporately.
 It's not for me to exploit my position to push a change."